wahidcs50/Bench-mark-of-SVM-KNN-DT-and-CNN-on-XRD-dataset/README.md

 # Advantages
 Because CNN and other neural networks work well on images rather than CSV file base data, so it’s a good approach to go with, for better model accuracy.
 ![My Image](g.PNG)
-# Convertion of tabluar dat into images and graphs
+# Convertion of tabluar data into images(a) and graphs(b)
+Tablular data single rwo would be look like this after transforming into images and graphs.

 ![My Image](gg.PNG)